History of rail transport in Paraguay

-In 1856 started the studies to make the first railway of the country that would go from Asunción to Paraguarí.
-With the concession of the company to English hands the railroad extended to Encarnación.
+In 1856, studies started to make the first railway of the country that would go from Asunción to Paraguarí.
+With the concession of the company to English hands, the railroad extended to Encarnación.

 In the area of urban rail transit, the capital city of Asunción was served by trams from 1871 until around 1995.

 The railways in the Americas

-The beginnings of the railways in America were in 1831 when the steam railway arrived in the town of Albany, NY, United States.
-On August 9 of the same year, with the still primitive machine called “Bull” imported from England, was made the first journey of this locomotive that pulled three small coaches with a capacity of only 6 passengers each.
+The beginnings of the railways in America were in 1831 when the steam railway arrived in the town of Albany, New York, United States.
+On August 9 of the same year, with the still primitive machine called "Bull" imported from England, the first journey of this locomotive that pulled three small coaches with a capacity of only six passengers each was made.

-It was 36 years after, on October 23, 1867 that was inaugurated the railway that went from San Francisco to New York, known with the name of “Union Pacific Road”.
+It was 36 years after, on October 23, 1867, that the railway that went from San Francisco to New York, known by the name of "Union Pacific Road," was inaugurated.

 Later on, Cuba was the second country of this continent to have a railway.
 In 1834 the construction of a railway that would connect La Habana with Guinness (Unión) commenced; it covered 88 mi and was opened four years later, in 1838.

-The third country to have one was British Guyana (Georgetown-Plaisance 1848), then Peru (Lima-Callao 1851) then Chile, with a railway that went from Caldera to Copiapó (1851).
-The construction was directed by the North-American Engineer William Wheelwright; this was followed by Brazil (Praia de Estrela-Fragoso in 1952).
+The third country to have one was British Guyana (Georgetown-Plaisance 1848), then Peru (Lima-Callao 1851), and then Chile, with a railway that went from Caldera to Copiapó (1851).
+Construction was directed by the North-American Engineer William Wheelwright; this was followed by Brazil (Praia de Estrela-Fragoso in 1952).

-In Argentina, the first railway was inaugurated on August 30, 1857.
+In Argentina the first railway was inaugurated on August 30, 1857.
 It extended from Buenos Aires to Moreno.

-On February 22, 1862 started the work to build a railway that would go from Buenos Aires to Ensenada, and the person in charge was once again the Engineer Wheelwright.
+On February 22, 1862, work started to build a railway that would go from Buenos Aires to Ensenada; the person in charge was once again Wheelwright.

-The same Wheelwright directed the construction of the Argentine Central Railway, used to link Rosario with Córdoba that started on April 20, 1863.
+Wheelwright also directed the construction of the Argentine Central Railway, used to link Rosario with Córdoba, starting on April 20, 1863.

-In Paraguay the intentions to have a railway manifested in 1856, but only 5 years later was possible to have one working.
-On June 14, 1861 was made the first journey from the station to the port of Asunción, so it could be said that the railway in Paraguay was one of the first to function in South America.
+In Paraguay, the intention to have a railway manifested in 1856, but only five years later was it possible to have one working.
+On June 14, 1861, the first journey was made from the station to the port of Asunción, so it could be said that the railway in Paraguay was one of the first to function in South America.